Employer of Record

 • Net Payment and Employer Contributions: Information on the net payment and employer’s social security contributions.

-Companies are required to distribute the pay slip to employees, with electronic distribution being preferred.
+Companies are required to distribute the pay slip to employees, with electronic distribution being common where properly implemented.

 Personal Tax Information